HandsOnDataViz/book/docs/HandsOnDataViz.md

 Although the vast majority of rules in data visualization are open to interpretation, there are some that are hard to bend.

-**Bar chart axis must start at zero.** Unlike line charts, bar or column charts need to have their value axis start at zero.
+#### Bar chars must start at zero

+Unlike line charts, bar or column charts need to have their value axis start at zero.
 This is to ensure that a bar twice the length of another bar represents twice its value.
+The Figure
-The Figure <a href="#fig:design-principles-start-at-zero">12</a> shows a good and a bad example.
+<a href="#fig:design-principles-start-at-zero">13</a> shows a good and a
+bad example.

 <img src="images/05-chart/design-principles-start-at-zero.png" alt="Start your bar chart at zero."  />
 <p class="caption">
-Figure 12: Start your bar chart at zero.
+Figure 13: Start your bar chart at zero.
 </p>

 Starting y-axis at anything other than zero is a common trick used by some media and politicians to exaggerate differences in surveys and election results.
+Learn more about how to [detect bias in data stories](detect.html) in chapter 12.

-**Pie Charts Represent 100%**.
+#### Pie Charts Represent 100%

 Pie charts is one of the most contentious issues in data visualization.
 Most dataviz practitioners will recommend avoiding them entirely, saying that people are bad at accurately estimating sizes of different slices.
 We take a less dramatic stance, as long as you adhere to the recommendations we give in the next section.

 But the one and only thing in data visualization that every single professional will agree on is that *pie charts represent 100% of the